Last Updated on

 A highly capable all-in-one device that continues the tradition of legendary Akai MPCs.

-The 5 Best Drum Machines in 2019: In-Depth Analysis
+The Best Drum Machine in 2020: In-Depth Analysis

 You saw our picks for the best drum machines at a glance above.